Poros

 best nightclub is called the Sirocco which plays

-European music with some Greek music mixed in.
+European music with some Greek music mixed in and is located just outside of town.

 Things don't really get started until around